losandes/heinz-95729-project/MLProject_F23/README.md

 3. generate a movie that is closest to the user description if there is not one directly mention
 4. transfer the output of two models to a conversational sentence, combining the information that how user description is manifested in what we recommend.

+# Acknowledgments
+This project utilizes the following libraries and resources:

+- [GPT4All]() - Large language model for natural language processing. npm - Package manager for JavaScript.
+- [Movie Dataset](https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset/) - Dataset used for training and testing the movie recommendation system.